Stateside/JurisdictionPOC/jsc/README.md

 # TO DO

 - Register offers to sell I have received
-- Add a parameters to JSCTitleToken to indicate how much ownership transfers cost (pay fee to registry + pay fee to a maintainer)
 - Add a parameter to the title token to disable NFT support
 - Add a boolean to the individual tokens to enable NFT support
 - Reformat comments to follow the NatSpec format...https://docs.soliditylang.org/en/v0.8.15/natspec-format.html